ckaestne/seai/lectures/07_architecture/architecture.md

 ----
 ## Model Service API

-Consider encapuslating the model as a microservice.
+Consider encapsulating the model as a microservice.
 Sketch a (REST) API.

 <!-- colstart -->
 ![](googletranslate.png)